 - Dr. Betty Berkeley Scholarship: This fellowship is open to one outstanding student enrolled in either a Master of Arts or Master of Science degree in Interdisciplinary Studies.
 Recipients of this competitive scholarship receive $2,000 per academic year – $1,000 in the Fall and $1,000 in the Spring – and may be eligible for in-state tuition rates.Learn more and apply for consideration.

 - Externally Funded Students Scholarship: This scholarship is available to eligible doctoral and master's students who demonstrate academic excellence.
 Recipients receive $1,000 per academic year – $500 in the Fall and $500 in the Spring – and may be eligible for in-state tuition rates.
 Students must provide proof of academic support of $5,000 or more from an institution outside of UNT to be considered for the award.

 Learn more and apply for consideration.

-- Graduate Student Travel Grants: Students in good standing who are currently enrolled in master's or doctoral degree programs may apply for these grants to support the costs of their travel to professional meetings during the current academic year.
-The grants are offered by the Toulouse Graduate School, the Office of Research & Development and the Graduate Student Council.
+- Graduate Student Travel Awards: Students in good standing who are currently enrolled in master's or doctoral degree programs may apply for these funds to support the costs of their travel to professional meetings during the current academic year.
+The awards are offered by the Toulouse Graduate School, the Office of Research & Development and the Graduate Student Council.
 Learn more and apply for consideration.